flutter/website/src/accessibility-and-localization/internationalization.md

    }
    ```

-5. Next, add an `app_es.arb` file in the same directory with a
+5. Add another bundle file called `app_es.arb` in the same directory.
-   Spanish translation of the same message:
+   In this file, add the Spanish translation of the same message.

    <?code-excerpt "gen_l10n_example/lib/l10n/app_es.arb"?>
    ```json